Airbnb study finds guests perceived to be Black have more trouble booking stay

-Airbnb says in a new report that perceived Black customers are less likely to get their reservations confirmed compared to perceived white customers.
+Airbnb says in a new report that customers perceived to be Black are less likely to get their reservations confirmed compared to perceived white customers.

 The vacation rental company found that guests perceived to be Black were able to successfully book their stay 91.4 percent of the time, compared to 94.1 percent of guests perceived to be white.
 Other racial groups clocked in between the two figures.